jingwenyangwz/Tracking_histogramBased/README.md

   - parameters:
     - number of histograms bins (#bins)
     - number of generated candidates (#cand)
-  - evaluate the performance of the color-tracker
+  - evaluate the performance of the color-tracker with real sequence from [votchallengeNet](https://www.votchallenge.net/)

 -task2: